-I absolutely can, but you can also rest assured that I really won’t steal your ideas.
+I totally can, but you can also rest assured that I really won’t steal your ideas.
 That’s far too much work—I’d much rather edit your writing than go through all the effort of passing it off as my own.

 What’s your favourite chocolate brownie recipe?

 I’m so glad you asked!
-It’s here, and it’s absolutely the best ever.
+It’s here, and it’s the best ever.
 I get compliments whenever I make it.

 And your favourite tea?

 Oh my goodness.
 I can't choose!
 Here's some of those I love most:

 - lady grey

 Tea.
 Isn't it amazing?
 I'm so happy I live in a world where there is tea.